Curriculum Provision

 English:

-English is taught in a sequence from reading through to writing based on range of fiction, non fiction and poetry.
-Guided reading is taught on carousel where reading skills are taught and Accelerated Reader is used for the home reading scheme.
+English units are taught in a sequence from reading through to writing based on range of fiction, non fiction and poetry.
+Guided reading is taught in guided groups where reading skills are taught and Accelerated Reader is used for the home reading scheme.
 Children ‘quiz’ after completing a book and this is based on comprehension skills and understanding.

 The progression of learning can be seen below.